malan88/reviews/README.md

 As such, I am watching a lot of movies.
 The best way to absorb them is to write about them.
 Thus, this repo.

-I am chiefly interested in cinema's symbolic and literary dimensions.
+I am chiefly interested in cinema’s symbolic and literary dimensions.
 After that, I will comment on cinematography, directing style, characterization, dialogue, and all the other features that go into a film.
 Truth be told, I am absolutely _not_ reviewing these films.
 I am simply writing about them.